 RTB is the biggest copper mining and smelting complex in Bor, Serbia, and one of the largest such complexes in Europe.
 With a change of its ownership, updating the mine terrain data became a priority.
 The renowned Serbian hardware and software distributor Vekom Geo offered the VTOL WingtraOne drone to complete a quick, yet thorough, survey of the complex.

 Harsh winds and steep terrain that complicated the project

 The RTB mines are situated in the upper Timok Eruptive Area, which features extremely steep and unforgiving terrain and high winds of up to up to 5 m/s (11.2 mph) that make ground-based surveying methods cost- and time-prohibitive.
 These conditions also limit professional mapping UAV options, due to the high risks of harming the environment and personnel, and damaging the drone and its payload, during take off and landing.

 Facing these conditions, Vekom Geo still managed to provide unprecedented survey results with the vertical takeoff and landing (VTOL) WingtraOne drone.
 Not only did WingtraOne map the four pits within one of Europe’s largest mines with an also provided all of the data within 10 days.
 According to Vekom Geo Technical Associate Nemanja Mišević, in terms of delivering final product WingtraOne is 5 times faster than classic surveying methods.

 A VTOL drone — the way to survey gargantuan mines

 Having supplied leading hardware and software systems for geospatial and geoinformation projects for over 25 years, Vekom Geo was quick to identify the right tool for the job from the very start.
-They could see aerial surveying was the best way to get precise mapping data for the vast mining complex.
+They could see aerial surveying with a drone was the best way to get precise mapping data for the vast mining complex.
 However, simple fixed-wing solutions fell out of the picture pretty quickly—the harsh gravel terrain of the Serbian mine was impossible for the belly landing drones.
 Such a landing posed a real threat of to the aircraft and the camera on board.
 On the other hand, multicopter drones were also ruled out, since they are really slow and energy consuming and require a lot of extra set-up and flight time for the data collection.